IYG Center location: 2943 E. 46th Street, Indianapolis, IN 46205

 Self-actualization, competency as adults, future leadership and advocacy for/in the LGBT community

 Indiana Youth Group (IYG) was founded in 1987 by a few members of the Gay and Lesbian Switchboard in response to the dismal suicide, homeless, and dropout rates of self-identified gay, lesbian, bisexual, and transgender youth in Indianapolis.
-Partners Chris Gonzalez and Jeff Werner were the primary founders and lead IYG from its inception through the mid-1990s.
+Partners Chris Gonzalez and Jeff Werner were the primary founders and led IYG from its inception through the mid-1990s.
 Their vision and dedication is still vibrant.

 In 1992 with help from the Health Foundation, IYG purchased its present facility at 2943 E. 46th Street in Indianapolis.
-In 1998 at the IYG Youth Quarterly Business Meeting, youth members vote to make the IYG Youth Center's location public.
+In 1998 at the IYG Youth Quarterly Business Meeting, youth members voted to make the IYG Youth Center's location public.

 Between 2000 and 2003, IYG's Executive Director expanded the programming, staff, and budget.
-With his departure the organization went through much reorganization and consolidation, ending with the board of director's mandate that the organization be mission-driven rather than grant-lead.
+With his departure the organization went through much reorganization and consolidation, ending with the board of director's mandate that the organization be mission-driven rather than grant-led.

 In 2007 the Board of Directors reversed its prior decision and decided to pursue affiliation with the United Way.
 IYG's affiliation with United Way of Central Indiana was approved in December of 2008.
 Funding through the United Way's Community Fund began in July, 2011 adding a degree of stability long awaited.

-In 2011, after applying three times and settling a law suit, IYG was approved by the Indiana Bureau of Motor Vehicles for a specialty license plate which the first specialty plate for an LGBT youth services organization in the country!
+In 2011, after applying three times and settling a law suit, IYG was approved by the Indiana Bureau of Motor Vehicles for a specialty license plate which was the first specialty plate issued for an LGBT youth services organization in the country!